Hilbert schemes for crepant partial resolutions: Abstract

 \section{Abstract}

-For $n\geq 1$, we construct the Hilbert scheme of $n$ points on any crepant partial resolution of a Kleinian singularity as a Nakajima quiver variety for an explicit GIT stability parameter.
+For $n\geq 1$, we construct the underlying reduced subscheme of the Hilbert scheme of $n$ points on any crepant partial resolution of a Kleinian singularity as a Nakajima quiver variety for an explicit GIT stability parameter.
 This generalises and unifies existing quiver variety constructions of the Hilbert scheme of points on the minimal resolution of a Kleinian singularity, and on the Kleinian singularity itself.
+As a corollary, we compute the nef and movable cones of the Hilbert scheme of $n$ points on any crepant partial resolution of a Kleinian singularity.